RIF Frequently Asked Questions

 Does PHDC have contractors who will determine what repairs are needed and complete the repair work?

-No. You must hire your own contractor.
-Any contractor who is licensed and insured can be hired to do repair work with a RIF loan.
+No. You must select and hire your own contractor.
+Any contractor who is licensed in the city of Philadelphia and insured can be hired to do repair work with a RIF loan.

 Will PHDC help me choose a contractor?